Light neutrino masses from gravitational condensation: the Schwinger-Dyson approach: Numerical solutions to the Schwinger-Dyson equation

 \subsection{Consistency of $\beta(x)$ with the Kernel structure}

-In this method we exploit the structure of the kernel of $\beta$ to demonstrate the existence of a non-trivial vacuum.
+In this method, we exploit the structure of the kernel of $\beta$ to demonstrate the existence of a non-trivial vacuum.
 Once the true vacuum is found, \emph{any value} of the infrared mass can be recovered from parameter tuning.

-We remind the reader $x$ is the ingoing momentum of the neutrino normalised by the UV cutoff and $y$ is the cutoff normalised loop momentum.
-From \figref{fig:kernelslog}, we show the kernel of $\beta$, $L(x,y)$, for all values of $y$ and $x\in[10^{-15},10^{-10}]$ which demonstrates the far infrared behaviour of the kernel.\footnote{We note that for smaller values of $x$ ($x\ll10^{-15}$) this flat behaviour in $x$ does not change.} As can seen, there is absolutely no $x$-dependence of the kernel.
-This is consistent with our knowledge of neutrino observations: from IceCube Neutrino Observatory data we have measured neutrinos of energies near the $10^6$ GeV scale \cite{Aartsen:2013bka} and find the properties of neutrinos do not change at those energies.
-From the kernel structure and neutrino observable measurements, we postulate that $\beta(x)$ is insensitive to $x$ until close to the ultraviolet cutoff.
+We remind the reader $x$ is the neutrino's ingoing momentum normalised by the UV cutoff and $y$ is the cutoff normalised loop momentum.
+From \figref{fig:kernelslog}, we show the kernel of $\beta$, $L(x,y)$, for all values of $y$ and $x\in[10^{-15},10^{-10}]$ which demonstrates the far-infrared behaviour of the kernel.\footnote{We note that for smaller values of $x$ ($x\ll10^{-15}$) this flat behaviour in $x$ does not change.} From the kernel structure, we postulate that $\beta(x)$ is insensitive to $x$ until close to the ultraviolet cutoff.
 As the only $x$ dependence can come from the kernel because $y$ is integrated over, taking the form of $\beta$ to constant in $x$ is beyond a sufficiently good approximation.
 The same is true for the kernel of $\alpha$.
-From these considerations, the most crude approximation of $\beta(x)$ is a step function of constant magnitude, $a$, which can be written as
+From these considerations, the crudest approximation of $\beta(x)$ is a step function of constant magnitude, $a$, which can be written as